 The RTP is built from a foundation of Goals and Objectives.
 There are 12 chapters within the RTP, each having a minimum of one goal or objective.
 Each of these goals and objectives have been extracted from the 2022 version of VROOM and are included as an attachment to this staff report.
-Staff would like to discuss the goals and objectives from the 2022 RTP at the Board meeting and receive Board input on any proposed modifications (if any).
+Staff would like to discuss the goals and objectives from the 2022 RTP at the TAC meeting and receive input on any proposed modifications (if any).
+Staff will note that at the August Board meeting, the Board did not provide any input or direction for staff to update the RTP Goals and Objectives.